-- An Erosion and Sedimentation Control Plan prepared by Terradyn Consultants dated March 31, 2017 on sheet C-7.0 has been included as part of the submission. - A DEP Stormwater permit is required for this project.
+- An Erosion and Sedimentation Control Plan prepared by Terradyn Consultants dated March 31, 2017 on sheet C-7.0 has been included as part of the submission. - The applicant must submit a stormwater plan that meets the water quality and quantity standards as well as the flooding standard of Section 3, DEP Chapter 500.
+The project is

+- located in the Highland Lake watershed, which has been designated by DEP as a Watershed Most at Risk from New Development, so the plan must also meet the phosphorous standards of Chapter 500.
+A DEP Stormwater permit is required for this project.
 A stormwater permit application was submitted to the DEP on January 11, 2017.
 The approved permit permit must be submitted as part of the Final Plan. - At the Development Team meeting on August 1, 2016, Will Haskell, P.E. of Gorrill-Palmer noted that this project is in the NPDES (National Pollutant Discharge Elimination System) area as designated by the Environmental Protection Agency for the Town of Windham.
 This may mean there are additional permitting requirements, and ongoing requirements for reporting of stormwater infrastructure maintenance if there is more than one (1) acre of development.
 See recommended Condition of Approval #2. - A Stormwater Management Plan has been submitted dated March 31, 2017 prepared by Terradyn Consultants, LLC.
 The report considers a total developed area of 8.04 acres.
 The total new impervious area is 2.98 acres.
-Stormwater will be managed with a series of BMPs forested buffers, roof dripline filter beds, underdrained filter basin, gravel wetland, and a rain garden for Lots 7, 8, 9, 10 & 12.
-The maximum impervious surface coverage for each lot is 3,500 square feet. - In an email dated December 27, 2016, Town Engineer Jon Earle, P.E., stated that predevelopment and post-development watershed plans were not included in the submission so a review of the stormwater quantity calculation was not possible. - In an email dated March 9, 2017, Town Engineer Jon Earle, P.E., provided review comments to the stormwater management plan that have since been addressed by Terradyn Consultants, LLC. in a comment response letter dated March 31, 2017.
+Stormwater will be managed with a series of BMPs forested buffers, roof dripline filter beds, underdrained filter basin, and a gravel wetland.
+The maximum impervious surface coverage for each lot is 3,500 square feet. - In an email dated December 27, 2016, Town Engineer Jon Earle, P.E., stated that predevelopment and post-development watershed plans were not included in the submission so a review of the stormwater quantity calculation was not possible. - In an email dated March 9, 2017, Town Engineer Jon Earle, P.E., provided review comments to the stormwater management plan that have since been addressed by Terradyn Consultants, LLC in a comment response letter dated March 31, 2017. - Revised plans and a revised Stormwater Management Plan were submitted on August 8, 2017.
+The revised plan identifies streams that had previously been considered man-made drainage channels and identifies additional freshwater wetlands.
+This project requires a Maine Department of Environmental Protection (DEP) Natural Resources Protection Act (NRPA) Tier-1 permit to fill approximately 9,483 square feet of wetland and a Permit-By-Rule for two stream crossings.
+The permits must be submitted with the final plan application.
+Revised stormwater and phosphorous calculations are included in the report. - In an email dated August 14, 2017, Town Engineer Jon Earle, P.E., stated that the quantity and phosphorus standards are being met but requested a plan to show the areas of the existing building and road for where the credit is utilized. - Terradyn Consultants, LLC responded to the peer review comments on August 21, 2017 and submitted Sheet C-8.3 Untreated Existing Impervious Area Worksheet. - In an email dated August 14, 2017, Town Engineer Jon Earle, P.E., stated the figure addressed the comment and correlates with the phosphorous export calculations submitted.
+The project meets the phosphorus standard without needing mitigation credit.